RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 ```
 In this way, `logDistance` will accept only types that have a distance property.

 ---
+# Generics: Primitive Type in Parametric Type
+- You can use primitive type in parametric type also
+---
 # Generics: Generics in Type Aliases
 ```